 Today, Google brought it's A-game with a subscription service for Play Music.
 Now, you can pay a $9.99 monthly fee to get unlimited access to a library of music.
 It also comes with a new, updated Play Music app that doesn't look like complete garbage.
 There's also a host of features including the ability to turn any track into a radio station.

 The one key way that this service distinguishes itself from other subscription services is that this includes all of your own personal music.
+In other words, the MP3s you've purchased and own are in the same app as all the music you've added to your library via your subscription.
 Read More

 Hey, you got your Jellybean in my Windows 8!
 No, you got your Windows 8 in my Jellybean!
 The ASUS Transformer AiO probably isn't as tasty as Reese's Peanut Butter Cups, but it will have a slimming effect...
 On your wallet.
 You may remember this odd tablet-meets-PC from our previous coverage.
 In short, it's an 18.4" Android tablet that also plugs into a base unit running Windows 8.
 The screen can be toggled between the Android and Windows 8 modes when docked, and it includes SplashTop Remote Desktop for connecting to the base unit while roaming freely.
+Anyway, the flood gates are open and you can have one of your very own, provided you don't mind spending about $1,299.
 Read More

 We heard just recently that ViewSonic was launching a 22" tablet/display running Android.
 Today, we get a look at this display.
 We've also learned that it's running a dual-core TI-OMAP processor, 1GB of RAM and Android 4.0, and a 1920x1080 display underneath the gargantuan screen.
 The demo seems to be targeted at being used in a classroom setting, with plenty of child-friendly apps and videos, but that's just bundled software.
 The display, which starts at $479, could be used by any budget-conscious consumer that wants to try using Android instead of Windows as their primary OS for a shared family device.
 Read More